79laowang/Shell_interview_Q-A/README.md

 ### Q16.
 **What is the difference between $* and $@?**
 ### *Answer:*
-    '$@' treats each quoted arguments as separate arguments but '$*' will consider the entire set of positional parameters as a single string.
+xxxx $@xxxx treats each quoted arguments as separate arguments but '$*' will consider the entire set of positional parameters as a single string.
 ---